Do you know what process to use and topics to include in your board evaluation?

 ☐ Agree timing, format and partner for assisting you with the annual self-evaluation (can be as simple as executing a proven, professional online survey, with answers collected and reported by an external expert, to help ensure swift results and 100% anonymity).

-☐ Choose a partner for your more in-depth third-party evaluation every 3rd year (these normally include a tailor-made mix of methods with online survey, interviews of board members, personal work-style tests and more, depending on your needs).
+☐ Choose a partner for your more in-depth third-party evaluation minimum every 3rd year (these normally include a tailor-made mix of methods with online survey, interviews of board members, personal work-style profiling and more, depending on your needs).

-Consider including these topics and more, depending on issues your board is facing
+Consider including these topics and more, depending on the situation your board is facing

 ☐ The board’s composition, with focus on competences, diversity, and number of members

 ☐ Level of cooperation within the board and between the board and executive team

 ☐ Quality of the chairperson’s leadership of the board